 The Eidsvaag Bell

 Following its official founding on June 5, 1860, Augustana quickly, and rightfully, earned its nickname given by historians.
-Less than a decade after “the College on Wheels” settled into its first home in the basement of Chicago’s Norwegian Lutheran Church, Augustana would move to Paxton, Ill., in 1863, then to Marshall, Wisc., in 1869.
+Less than a decade after “the College on Wheels” settled into its first home in the basement of Chicago’s Norwegian Lutheran Church, Augustana would move to Paxton, Illinois, in 1863, then to Marshall, Wisconsin, in 1869.

 At any rate, school officials graciously accepted Eidsvaag’s gift, hoisted the Bell, attached a rope and rang it often, proudly.